brightzheng100/springboot-swagger-jpa-stack/README.md

 | --- | --- | --- |
 | JVM_ARGS  | "" | To tune the JVM args if there is a need |

-Please note that we always can inject the environment variables as well to influence some desirable behavious like `SPRING_PROFILES_ACTIVE`.
+Please note that we always can inject the environment variables as well to influence some desired behaviours, like what Spring profiles to be activated by `SPRING_PROFILES_ACTIVE`.

-So to run it with desired `JVM_ARGS` and `SPRING_PROFILES_ACTIVE`, we can do this:
+So to run it with `JVM_ARGS` and `SPRING_PROFILES_ACTIVE`, we can do this:

 ```
 $ docker run \